 - Vertigo and lightheadedness

-Another important sign that can help you or a loved one determine if you need to visit the ER is when treatment for severe colds may make you feel better initially, but flu-like symptoms return.
-If your fever broke and returned after a few days, chest pain starts to come back or you are unable to hold down food after you’ve been able to eat normally, it might be a sign that stronger influenza treatment is necessary.
+Another important sign that can help you or a loved one determine if you need to visit the ER is when treatment for severe colds may relieve symptoms initially, but flu-like symptoms return.
+If a fever broke and returned after a few days, chest pain starts to come back or difficulty holding down food after to returning to eating at a normal occurrence, it might be a sign that stronger influenza treatment is necessary.

-If at any point you or a loved one is also experiencing any symptoms of severe dehydration, including extreme thirst, confusion, dark-colored urine and dizziness, seek medical treatment immediately.
+If at any point you or a loved one is also experiencing any symptoms of severe dehydration, including extreme thirst, confusion, dark-colored urine and dizziness on a multi-day frequency, seek medical treatment immediately

 You know your body better than anybody else.
-If your fever and cold symptoms just aren’t going away, and you’re concerned it might be the flu, we’re here to help.
-Emergency services at Swedish Medical Center are close to home, open 24 hours a day and have some of the shortest wait times in the Denver metro area.
+If your fever and cold symptoms just aren't going away and you are concerned it might be the flu, the medical staff at Swedish here to help.
+Emergency services at Swedish Medical Center are close to home, open 24 hours a day, seven days a week and have some of the shortest wait times in the Denver metro area.

 If you ever feel like you are not physically well enough to get to the ER, or if doing so would put yourself or others in danger, call 911.
 For all non-emergency questions about Swedish Medical Center's emergency services, please call (303) 788-6911.